briandrum/codes.forchagrin.com/_chapters/chapter-125-department-of-finance.md

 and content by the Director of Law, with such depositories for the appropriate period determined pursuant to subsection (c) hereof.
-Such contract shall establish the rate or rates of interest, if any, to be paid by the depository on the Municipality’s active deposits, the service charges if any, the depository may make for its services and other terms or conditions of the depository’s acceptance of the Municipality’s active deposits.
+Such contract shall establish the rate or rates of interest, if any, to be paid by the depository on the Municipality's active deposits, the service charges if any, the depository may make for its services and other terms or conditions of the depository's acceptance of the Municipality's active deposits.

 6. _(f)_ The limitations on the aggregate amounts of public moneys that may be on deposit with eligible depositories as set forth in the Uniform Depository Act